arthurCal/IBGE-analise/notebooks/ibge_ipca_2000-2022/README.md

 The following graph displays the yearly variation in Mean, Median and Standard Deviation, considering the year-long accumulated inflation periods of each year from 2000 to 2022.

-Considering the Monthly Variation: Mean, Median and Density figure presented above, we can see the clear relation between the positive skew and the "high" and "low" outliers on the boxplot nearing the final periods (especially 2022).
+Considering the Monthly Variation: Mean, Median and Density figure presented above, we can see the clear relation between the positive skew and the maximum and minimum whiskers on the boxplot, as well as the outliers, nearing the final periods (especially 2022).

 Furthermore, the overall changing periods between high and low Means coupled with a similar pattern in the Medians further point to the observation made priorly that inflation grows regularly, albeit with periods of high inflation.

+Another interesting highlight: from 2017 to 2020 the boxplot graph shows an almost regular Mean in inflation, despite differences in Q1 and Q3.
+This further indicates that, even at a time of different numbers in inflation rates (as it is shown by the difference in maximum and minimum values during 2017 to 2020), the overall yearly distribution remains, at least in certain, large periods, similar.

 ![](images/GRAPH2.png)